DevExpress/XPO/ORMBenchmark/README.md

 # ORM Benchmark

-This project is a benchmark that you can you use to test [eXpressPersistent Objects™ (XPO)](https://www.devexpress.com/Products/NET/ORM/) ORM against Entity Framework 6 and [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) and [Entity Framework 6](https://docs.microsoft.com/en-us/ef/ef6/).
+This project is a benchmark that you can you use to test [eXpressPersistent Objects™ (XPO)](https://www.devexpress.com/Products/NET/ORM/) ORM against [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) and [Entity Framework 6](https://docs.microsoft.com/en-us/ef/ef6/).

 You can run this benchmark (edit the connection string in the [App.config](/ORMBenchmark/ORMBenchmark/App.config) file if required), or review our results below (obtained with MS SQL Server 2016 Developer Edition).
 In all charts, the less execution time is better.